Gamemaster: History and variants of the term

-In traditional table-top role-playing games
+In traditional tabletop role-playing games

 The gamemaster prepares the game session for the players and the characters they play (known as player characters or PCs), describes the events taking place and decides on the outcomes of players' decisions.
 The gamemaster also keeps track of non-player characters (NPCs) and random encounters, as well as of the general state of the game world.
 The game session (or "adventure") can be metaphorically described as a play, in which the players are the lead actors, and the GM provides the stage, the scenery, the basic plot on which the improvisational script is built, as well as all the bit parts and supporting characters.
 Gamemasters can also be in charge of RPG board games making the events and setting challenges.

 GMs may choose to run a game based on a published game world, with the maps and history already in place; such game worlds often have pre-written adventures.
 Alternatively, the GM may build their own world and script their own adventures.

-A good gamemaster draws the players into the adventure, making it enjoyable for everyone.
-Good gamemasters have quick minds, sharp wits, and rich imaginations.
-Gamemasters must also maintain game balance: hideously overpowered monsters or players are no fun.
-It was noted, in 1997, that those who favor their left-brain such as skilled code writers usually do not make it in the ethereal gamemaster world of storytelling and verse.